liuact1986/MvvmLib/documentation/DI.md

 ## Comparison

-_For example with Autofac that is a great IoC Container_
+_For example with Autofac that is a great IoC Container_.

 **Autofac**